celenityy/nextdns-settings/README.md

 # Parental Control

-**Websites, Apps & Games** -> You should add in here any services you don't use or care about.
-For instance, I usually block `TikTok`, `Facebook`, `Instagram`, `Messenger`, & `WhatsApp`, as I don't use or care about any Facebook or TikTok services, and I don't want to connect to or be tracked by them.
+**Websites, Apps & Games** -> You should use this feature to your advantage and block any services that you don't use or care about.
+This can dramatically improve your privacy by preventing connections to them from even being made.
+If you use a service, don't block it, just block what you're comfortable with and works best for you.

+I usually block the following:

+* `TikTok`

+* `Facebook`

+* `Instagram`

+* `VK`

+* `Messenger`

+* `WhatsApp`

+* `Spotify`

 # Denylist